 Stained Glass Window Beginning to Present Time

-There is nothing more beautiful in a room than a stained glass window when the sun shines in bouncing the colors seem to dance off the glass.
-In Western Europe the stained glass window constituted the major form of pictorial art to have survived.
+There is nothing more beautiful in a room than a stained glass window with the sun shining through,and it seems to bounce the colors as they dance off the glass.
+In Western Europe the stained glass window constituted the major form of pictorial art that has survived.

 The purpose of the window is not to allow people to see outside, or even to admit light, but rather to control it.
-A stained glass window has been described an “illuminated wall decorations”.
-The design of the window may be non-figurative or figurative; it man incorporate narratives drawn from the Bible, history or literature.
+A stained glass window has been described as figurative; as if man incorporate narratives drawn from the Bible, history or literature.
 Sometimes they represent patrons or saints.
 Other times they use symbolic motifs.